How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Knowing how to deal in poker also means mastering how to facilitate the betting that comes along with it.

-Remember, betting occurs before the flop, and after each reveal of community cards.
-This is essential when learning how to deal in poker.
+Remember, betting occurs before the flop and after each reveal of community cards.

 Showdown

-Once all of the rounds have been completed, and the final bets have been called, if there are two or more players remaining in the hand, then there is a showdown.
+Once all of the rounds have been completed and the final bets have been called, if two or more players remain in the hand, there is a showdown.

 Here are the poker hand rankings for Texas Hold’em: